mitchellurgero/openxenweb/README.md

 In /etc/php5/mods-available/libvirt.ini (Which may not exist yet, if it doesn't, just create it):

     extension=libvirt-php.so

+Then close that file.
+Now run the following command to enable libvirt-php in php5:

     php5enmod libvirt

-Then close that file.
-Now run the following command:
+Then run the following command to give www-data sudo access:

     visudo